 ∞ Connection strategy

-We wrote an extensive series of blog posts about the strategy pusher-js uses to establish a connection, which covers problems with WebSockets, pusher-js strategy implementation and metric collection.
+We wrote an extensive series of blog posts about the strategy pusher-js uses to establish a connection, which covers problems with WebSockets, pusher-js strategy implementation, metric collection, and prioritizing WebSocket transport during reconnect.

 ∞ SockJS compatibility